creationix/tedit/README.md

  - If you don't have a github token handy, create a new one at <https://github.com/settings/tokens/new>
  - Launch the [pre-built version of Tedit](https://chrome.google.com/webstore/detail/tedit-development-environ/ooekdijbnbbjdfjocaiflnjgoohnblgf) and using the context menu (right-click) in the empty pane to the left, select "Clone Github Repo"
- - Enter `creationix/tedit-app` (or your fork if you want write access) in the first field and paste your token in the last.
+ - Enter `creationix/tedit` (or your fork if you want write access) in the first field and paste your token in the last.
- - Right-Click on the `chrome-app` folder in the new tree and select "Live Export to Disk".
+ - Right-Click on the `build/chrome/app` folder in the new tree and select "Live Export to Disk".
  - Select a parent folder (I usually do Desktop) and a name for the target (I like `tedit`).
  - Watch the save icon spin while it exports the files to disk.
  - When done, open Chrome to <chrome://extensions>, enable developer mode, and add the exported folder as an unpacked extension.